coderefinery/github-without-command-line/group-work.md

 - If you have somebody who can help you with code review: use pull requests.
 - For projects with 2 or more persons: agree on applying all changes via pull requests and create a new branch for every change.
+- Do you ever review what others do?
+Would it improve your work if you did?
+  Would it overall save time?

 ---